OUR BRANCH’S ORIGINAL FUNDRAISER IDEA

 Back again by popular demand, our homemade gourmet mix, featuring 15 kinds of beans, will be for sale at fall branch meetings.
 The mix is easy to use and makes a large pot of delicious soup.
 Be prepared for cool fall days and frosty winter nights or buy some bags for zesty gifts.
 Questions?
 Contact Linda Bader (Lbader7311@aol.com).

 Discover the numerous online resources available for researching immigrant ancestors on the Ancestry Library Edition, plus other electronic databases.
 This event will be facilitated by Larry Franke, genealogist for Saint Louis County Library History and Genealogy Department.
 Maximum attendance: 12 library computer spots, plus six who bring their own laptops.
-Sign up: September and October branch meetings.
+Sign up: October branch meeting.

 Questions?
 Contact Genealogy Interest Group Coordinators Roz Marx (firstname.lastname@example.org) or Pam Kulp (email@example.com).

-Carpool from Trinity lower parking lot at 9:00 AM. or meet at 5017 Gravois Ave. near the Bevo Mill.
-One of the first stops is a Bosnian Bakery where Joe, our lead guide, will give us a brief history of the area.
-The tour will continue with the refugee center, a European coffee shop and grocery store, a Turkish Bazaar and ending up at the historic Bevo Mill.
-During lunch we will be serenaded by a professional accordian player!
-Questions?
-Contact Rita Hawkins-Page, sponsor.
+Members and guests toured the area settled by Bosnian Immigrants on Tuesday, October 23.
+One of the first stops was a Bosnian Bakery where Joe DiGregorio, our guide, gave a brief history of the area.
+Next the group visited a refugee center, a European coffee shop and grocery store, and the historic Bevo Mill.
+During lunch we were serenaded by a professional accordian player!
+Rita Hawkins-Page sponsored the enjoyable event.